yrajm1997/Adv-Coding-Ast-9/README.md

 ## Requirements:
-1. **Validation**
+1. **Basic Authentication Implementation**

-   Update the files to include below data validations to check while adding new products:
-     - `name`: not null, not blank, not empty
-     - `category`: not null, not blank, not empty
-     - `price`: positive, minimum = 100, maximum = 50000
-        - If price < 100, show: `"Please don't add any product with price lesser than 100"`
-        - If price > 50000, show: `"This platform doesn't allow high priced products.
-Prices must be <= 50000"`
-     - `stockQuantity`: positive, minimum = 10, maximum = 500

-2. **Search and Filter Products using JPA repository:** Implement search and filter endpoints to allow users to find products based on various criteria:
-   - **Search products by name:** `GET /products/search`
-     - Query Parameters:
-       - `name`: The name of the product to search for (e.g., `name=phone`).
-     - Response: A list of products that match the search term in the name field (case-insensitive).
-   - **Filter products by category:** `GET /products/filter/category`
-     - Query Parameters:
-       - `category`: The category to filter products by (e.g., `category=Electronics`).
-     - Response: A list of products that belong to the specified category.
-   - **Filter products by price range:** `GET /products/filter/price`
-     - Query Parameters:
-       - `minPrice`: The minimum price (e.g., `minPrice=10`).
-       - `maxPrice`: The maximum price (e.g., `maxPrice=100`).
-     - Response: A list of products whose price falls within the specified range.
-   - **Filter products by stock quantity:** `GET /products/filter/stock`
-     - Query Parameters:
-       - `minStock`: The minimum stock quantity (e.g., `minStock=10`).
-       - `maxStock`: The maximum stock quantity (e.g., `maxStock=100`).4
-     - Response: A list of products whose stock quantity is within the specified range.
+   - Allow users to authenticate using a username and password through HTTP Basic Authentication.
+   - Create and store users in the Database.
+      - Create an entity `User` and give a table name other than `user` or `users`.
+For example, you can give name in this format `yourname_users`
+   - Store encrypted password.
+   - Make all the API endpoints secure except for the one with which a user is added.

+2. **JWT Implementation:**
+   - After a successful authentication, generate a JWT token containing user information and an expiration time.
+   - Include the JWT token in the response and require the token to be included in the `Authorization` header of each subsequent request to access protected resources.
+   - Implement token validation logic for every protected endpoint.

-3. **Pagination and Sorting**
+3. **Dockerization**

-   Update the `GET /products` endpoint to enable pagination and sorting.

-   For example `GET /products?page=0&pageSize=3&sortBy=price&sortDir=desc`

-   Perform sorting based on the field name and direction provided.
+   - Create a Dockerfile for the Spring Boot application.
+   - Build and run the Spring Boot application inside a Docker container on your system, ensuring that the application is easily deployable across multiple environments.

 ## Submission Requirements:
-Implement the required API endpoints for the provided Spring Boot application.
+Implement the required tasks for the provided Spring Boot application.
 You can use Postman or cURL commands to test your API endpoints.

 After completing the assignment and developing the solution code in your system, commit and push the changes to this repository.
   - Stage your changes and commit the files: